BestTimesToVisit.com Logo

 Getting Around Nagoya, Japan

-Cost:Flat fare of ¥210 for most rides within the city center.
-Day passes covering buses and subway are ¥850.
+Cost:Flat fare of ¥210 within the central zone.
+Day passes are available.

 Taxis

-Tip:Have your destination written in Japanese or clearly shown on a map, as many drivers have limited English.
+Tip:Have your destination written in Japanese or shown on a map on your phone, as not all drivers speak fluent English.
 Doors open and close automatically – don't try to operate them yourself.
-Tipping is not customary in Japan.
-If traveling with luggage, the trunk is usually opened manually by the driver.
+Tipping is not customary.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.